Hero64/lafkn/README.md

-# Alicanto
+# Lafken

-Alicanto is a lightweight framework for building serverless applications on AWS with minimal infrastructure overhead.
+Lafken is a lightweight framework for building serverless applications on AWS with minimal infrastructure overhead.
-Instead of manually orchestrating resources, Alicanto uses CDK for Terraform (CDKTF) under the hood to generate, synthesize, and manage all AWS infrastructure defined in your modules.
+Instead of manually orchestrating resources, Lafken uses CDK for Terraform (CDKTF) under the hood to generate, synthesize, and manage all AWS infrastructure defined in your modules.

 You focus on writing your application logic.
-Alicanto takes care of the infrastructure
+Lafken takes care of the infrastructure

 ## Features